 Life was moving on although, in the back of my head was always this crawling feeling that I needed to be acting.
 I fought against it but realized that my biggest joy is when I’m acting.

 I enrolled in the Lee Strasberg: Theatre and Film Institute and completed their Two Year Conservatory Program.
 This is where I first learned Method Acting.
 It opened up my eyes to what an actor can do to prepare for a role and allowed me to bring in my own life experiences to every character I portray.
+I also have taken classes at Upright Citizens Brigade where I learned long form improv from some of the best teachers in the country.

 Acting has taught me to be present.
 I try and incorporate that in my everyday life.